apache/cloudstack-documentation/source/developersguide/alloc.rst

 *int returnUpTo*

-This specifies return up to that many available pools for this guest VM
+This specifies return up to that many available pools for this Guest Instance

 To get all possible pools, set this value to -1